Prenup 101: What Is a Prenup and Should You Get One?

 A prenup can establish what should be left to your children, and also make sure that previous and current family members have a financial plan in the case of death.
 "People still should have wills, but prenups can provide those intentions from both parties during marriage," Schpoont says.

-3. One person is much wealthier than than the other.
+3. One of you is much wealthier than the other

 You may want to protect your assets if you come into the marriage with a higher financial worth than your spouse.

-4. One person has a lot more debt than the other.
+4. One of you has a lot more debt than the other

 If your partner has debt or acquires extreme debt during your marriage, you probably don't want to take that on in the case of a divorce.

-5. One or both people are small business owners or entrepreneurs.
+5. One or both of you are small business owners or entrepreneurs

 Nobody wants their personal matters to be leaked to the public, and a prenup can ensure that that won't happen.
 "A confidentiality clause is now becoming standard in many prenups," Schpoont says.
 "It makes sure that neither party could disparage the other on social media, television, in any publication (including a memoir) or publicize any negative aspects of their marriage or financial or personal lives."

-7. They were engaged for a very short period of time.
+7. You were engaged for a very short period of time

-8. One person doesn't or doesn't plan to work.
+8. One of you doesn't work or doesn't plan to continue working

 If one party will be staying at home to raise a child, for example, the couple can agree on financial provisions so the party in question (not the child) can have a financial plan in the event of a divorce.

-And if you're still on the fence about signing a prenup, we recommend seeing a marriage counselor to talk through any issues, or confide in others going through the same thing on our community boards.
+And if you're still on the fence about signing a prenup, we recommend seeing a marriage counselor to talk through any issues or confiding in others going through the same thing on our community boards.
 While we're not saying you have to get a prenup, we do know a lot of couples who have confidently signed them and are still happily married.